'Birdman,' 'Boyhood' 'Unbroken' among AFI's top 2014 films

 The three sets of picks often indicate the frontrunners for February's Oscars top categories.
 The 2015 Oscar nominations will be announced on Jan.
 15.

-"This is the first time in AFI awards history that the voting procedure – including tiebreakers – has resulted in the inclusion of 11 motion picture honorees," the organization said.
+"This is the first time in AFI awards history that the voting procedure – including tiebreakers – has resulted in the inclusion of 11 motion picture honourees," the organisation said.

 The AFI also selected 10 television programs for its top 2014 picks, including AMC's advertising period drama "Mad Men," which extended its record into a seventh year on the list.